Welcome to the FAERF Institute

 “It was soon obvious that when we took the time needed to care for our employees, and customers following a traumatic event and practiced the principles of Human Services Response™ our organization would benefit as well.”

-Before his City of Phoenix career, he was with America West Airlines / US Airways /American Airlines where he held various positions including Emergency Planning and Response Manager.
-In 2006, he was the recipient of a US Airways Chairman’s Award for the successful merger of America West Airlines and US Airways Emergency Planning and Response programs.
+Prior to his career with the City of Phoenix, Chris worked at America West Airlines, which later became US Airways and is now part of American Airlines.
+He held various positions within the company and, in 2006, received a US Airways Chairman’s Award for his successful work on the merger of America West Airlines and US Airways Emergency Planning and Response programs.

-Chris is married, has two sons, and enjoys traveling, health and fitness.
+Outside of work, Chris is married, has two sons, and is soon to be a grandfather.
+He enjoys traveling and maintaining a focus on health and fitness.

 Michelle Bauman